Network your way into the hidden job market (before you really need to)

 - Keep in touch with your network.
 People stop taking phone calls from someone who only contacts them when they need something.
 So update your connections with what is going on with you, and make genuine inquiries about how they’re doing.

 - Have a short ‘elevator speech’ ready.
 This is a short couple of sentences that describe your career accomplishments and goals in a conversational manner.
 It’s just enough for you to summarize your expertise and career path in a brief and friendly way should someone ask you to.

 - Make sure your social network information matches your resume.
-You don't want to claim a degree on your application that your Facebook or LinkedIn profiles show that you don't have.
-(See the former Yahoo!
-CEO's resume scandal.)
+You don’t want to claim a degree on your application that your Facebook or LinkedIn profiles show that you don’t have.
+(See the What most employers think you’re lying about (and what you should actually lie about).)
 Employers have also been known to double check that the dates of employment you list in your resume match with your profiles.

 Most of all, it is important to be genuine.
 Networking isn’t about collecting business cards and schmoozing.
 It’s about having a positive professional reputation and being in touch with lots of people who respect that about you.

 (Another way to tap into a hidden job market is by having up-to-date professional online profiles and posting a searchable resume on Workopolis.
 Recruiters search our site 16,000 times a day for candidates – often sourcing for jobs that are never advertised.)